 Since early collaborations with Greenpeace and Amnesty International, the band have consistently thrown a spotlight on the work of campaign groups trying to make the world a better place.

-From the ONE campaign to the Chernobyl Childrens Project, from amplifying freedom in Burma to supporting communities devastated by Hurricane Katrina, U2 have worked with many great causes and activist communities.
+From the ONE campaign to the Chernobyl Childrens Project, from supporting communities devastated by Hurricane Katrina to working to close the gender gap for women living in poverty, U2 have worked with many great causes and activist communities.

 Find out more by selecting any one organisation below.